tasm-io/tasm/proposal/proposal.md

 ## Division of work

-We will jointly be doing user requirements gathering

 TODO(issue/1): Overlay over an architecture diagram.

+We will jointly be doing user requirements gathering.
+This is because we're both tutors, so we will both see what areas of the sms32 simulator are causing issues for users as we do our jobs.

+All of the documentation writing will be a joint effort.

+All of our modules will have unit tests included, these will be written by the author of the module.
+Integration testing will be a joint effort.

 ## Programing languages